joeltok/py-event-bus/README.md

 Super simple event bus in Python 3, built with asyncio.
 No decorators required.
 Built around a subset of the NodeJS [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter) API.

-Full write up and explanation coming soon.
+A full write up and explanation can be found [here](https://joeltok.com/blog/2021-3/building-an-event-bus-in-python).

 ## Usage